Pave99/TES3MP/windows_guide.md

 These are harmless on modern CMake versions and can be fixed by editing the CMakeLists.txt file and increasing the minimum compatible version to a larger version, closer to the version you are using.

-Unless otherwise stated you'll need to build both Release and Debug versions of the library.
+Unless otherwise stated you'll need to build both Release and Debug versions of the libraries.

 ### OpenSceneGraph
 For OpenSceneGraphs dependencies, you can use the (now archived) prebuilt dependency archive for Visual Studio 2017 x64 referenced [here](https://openscenegraph.github.io/OpenSceneGraphDotComBackup/OpenSceneGraph/www.openscenegraph.com/index.php/download-section/32-third-party.html).
 It can be downloaded from [Internet Archive](https://web.archive.org/web/20240221120943if_/https://download.osgvisual.org/3rdParty_VS2017_v141_x64_V11_full.7z).